 Nursing Education is designed to prepare professional nurses for the nurse educator role in academic or clinical settings.
-The curriculum integrates masters’ essential areas as described by the American Association of Colleges of Nursing (2011), graduate level advanced practice core courses, and education-focused specialty courses.
+The curriculum integrates masters’ essential areas as described by the Essentials: Core Competencies for Professional Nursing Education (AACN, 2021) , graduate level advanced practice core courses, and education-focused specialty courses.

 The curriculum is distinctively different from other nurse educator programs in several aspects.
 Graduate level advanced practice courses are taught specifically for educators, and there is a focus on integration of best practices in simulation pedagogy throughout the curriculum.
 Additionally, during the two final mentored experience courses, students have the opportunity to work closely with professionals who have expertise in improving health outcomes for specific clinical populations, and with expert nurse educators.